jacekv/jacekv.github.io/_posts/2025-03-13-Check-Forwarded-Gas.md

 ## Naive gas left check

-One common approach to prevent insufficient gas griefing is to check the gas how much gas is left right before the subcall:
+One common approach to prevent insufficient gas griefing is to check how much gas is left right before the subcall:

 ```solidity
 // UNSAFE GAS CHECK - DO NOT USE